Break down the overwhelming amount of work that your home needs into small daily tasks.

 Living Room Drawers/Tables/Baskets:

 Open things up, toss the trash, donate the clutter, and give it a nice good wipe down.
-You would be surprised what can get stashed away in basket or behind closed doors!
+You would be surprised what can get stashed away in a basket or behind closed doors!

 You may been extra diligent about cleaning frequently touched spaces this past year with the pandemic... but a little extra love won't hurt!